 On César Chávez Day, lost in all the news about the Trump administration’s criminalization and scapegoating of immigrants and attempts to withhold federal funds from cities with policies that protect immigrants, are the 450,000 low-wage-earning migrant workers employed in the United States through the H-2A, H-2B, and J-1 visa temporary foreign worker programs.
 Many of the workers in these temporary visa programs are in a precarious situation and vulnerable to abuse and retaliation at the hands of employers and their agents.

 These “guestworkers” often arrive in the United States in debt, and are tied to and controlled by their employers.
 Research shows guestworkers are often paid lower wages than similarly situated U.S. workers, and earn wages similar to those of undocumented immigrant workers.
 This is reminiscent of the Bracero Program—a large guestworker program in the 1940s, 50s, and 60s that admitted hundreds of thousands of Mexican workers to work temporarily on U.S. farms and in other low-wage occupations—and which César Chávez fought against.
 Chávez knew that exploited, indentured, and underpaid workers would degrade labor standards for all workers in the United States, including immigrants.
-After scandals, political pressure, and President John F. Kennedy campaigning against it, the program was terminated in 1964.
+After scandals and political pressure, and President John F. Kennedy campaigning against it, the program was terminated in 1964.

 Sadly, America has not learned its lesson.
 The United States is repeating an historical mistake, once again admitting large numbers of guestworkers in low-wage occupations.
 With the possibility looming that the Trump administration will reduce enforcement and oversight in guestworker programs—which will be further exacerbated if Trump’s proposed 21 percent budget cuts to the Department of Labor (DOL) are enacted—the United States may once again face scandals like the one where the bodies of guestworkers who died in a traffic accident were not immediately claimed, because farm labor contractors and agricultural growers argued over who their employer was.